Santiago8888/Medium/SoftwarePathology.md

 it to diagnosing the health of Software systems.
 Except, there was a problem:
 Doctors spend several years learning about medicine, how to absorb that knowledge quickly?
 I started at anatomy, but it also proved a mostly mnemonic excersice.

+The answer came while learning about Machine Learning in healthcare at MIT.
+They have a program called GEMS, for non-medical students that need rapid exposure to the industry.
+And the first course is principles of pathology using the mythical Robbins textbook.
+During the last 2 months I've been abosribing the informaton.
+And here in so forth present to you my findings.

 ------------------------------------------------------------------------------